Subhamstar/UBER/Backend/README.md

 ## `/captains/register` Endpoint

 ### Description

-Registers a new captain by creating a captain account with the provided information.
+Registers a new captain by creating a captain account with the provided information. using Postman .

 ### HTTP Method